-Developer Notes#
+Developer Notes

-Things to check if new functionality added:
+Things to check if new functionality is added:

 1. Ensure functions are unit tested.

-2. Ensure functions have numpy style docstrings.
+2. Ensure functions have NumPy-style docstrings.

 4. Add to quimb/__init__.py and "__all__" if appropriate (or the tensor network equivalent quimb.tensor.__init__.py).